KRakeesh04/s1/src/content/docs/properties-of-materials/mechanical-properties/03-definitions.md

 When stress is not proportional to strain.
 Deformation is permanent or non-recoverable or **plastic**.

+## Yield stress point

+The point where plastic deformation starts in stress-strain diagram.

 ## Yield strength

-Stress at point P. Point P is where plastic deformation starts (in stress-strain diagram).
+Stress at yield stress point.
 Denoted by $\sigma_y$.
 Used when the strength of a metal is cited for design purposes. $ $

-Point P is very difficult to find practically.
-Therefore **strain offset method** is used to find the yield strength.
+True yield stress point is very difficult to find practically.
+Therefore **strain offset method** is used to find an approximate yield strength.

 ### Strain offset method